MicrosoftDocs/VBA-Docs/api/PowerPoint.Application.PresentationBeforeSave.md

 ## Remarks

 This event is triggered as the **Save As** dialog box appears.

-To access the  **Application** events, declare an **Application** variable in the General Declarations section of your code.
+To access the **Aplication** events, declare an **Application** variable in the General Declarations section of your code.
 Then set the variable equal to the **Application** object for which you want to access events.
 For information about using events with the Microsoft PowerPoint **Application** object, see [How to: Use Events with the Application Object](../powerpoint/How-to/use-events-with-the-application-object.md).

 ## Example